Building Your Client Base as a Complementary Therapist

 How to get clients with offline marketing

-In an FHT study, over 80% of complementary therapists said word-of-mouth advertising was their most powerful marketing tool for making new clients.
+In an FHT study (external link), over 80% of complementary therapists said word-of-mouth advertising was their most powerful marketing tool for making new clients.
 When you deliver a consistently good service, you increase your chances of being referred to new clients by your existing ones.
 This can save you time and money.

 Other ways to promote your complementary therapy business offline: